isuru9625/IR_Search_Engine/README.md

 Description -

-1.Python code that has been used to scrape the meta data of sinhala songs
+1.Python code(scraper.py) that has been used to scrape the meta data of sinhala songs is in the Scrape folder.

+2. Scraped json file(out.json) is in the root folder.